The macro view on the marvel of micro, from the Netherlands’ leading microdosing brand.

 Psilocybin is a naturally occurring psychoactive and hallucinogenic compound first isolated in 1958 by Albert Hofmann.
 The mushrooms containing psilocybin look a lot like ordinary mushrooms with their long, slender whitish-gray stems and dark-brown caps.

-It is slightly possible to confuse magic mushrooms with some toxic types of mushrooms, although most of these look quite different.
+A word of caution: It is slightly possible to confuse magic mushrooms with some toxic types of mushrooms, although most of these look quite different.
 One type, called Pholiotina rugosa, does look a bit like the magic mushroom – although it has a tell-tale ring around the middle of the stem; psilocybin mushrooms do not.
 The effects of taking too much psilocybin can include disorientation, lethargy, giddiness, and severe anxiety.

 LSD (Lysergic acid diethylamide) is a mind-altering psychedelic drug that is manufactured from lysergic acid found in the ergot fungus growing on rye or other grains.
 In its pure form, LSD is clear or white in color, has no smell, and is crystalline.